Git Triangular Workflow - @{push} branches

 When you check out a Pull Request branch, set the upstream to the branch you're going to merge into:

-git checkout -b my-feature up/master
+git checkout -b my-feature origin/main

 Now things like git pull --rebase will just work, as @{upstream} is set to the right branch.